-The game's story means you get to do a lot of interdimensional and time travel during the game, which means new fun twists on your favorite heroes depending on the time period you're currently in.
-And you'll want to find as many as possible, because the central mechanic of the Lego Marvel games is switching between a range of heroes to find the one who can help you solve the problem each part of the level presents.
+The game's story means you get to do a lot of interdimensional and time travel during the game, which means new fun twists on your favorite heroes depending on the era you're currently in.
+And you'll want to find as many as possible because the central mechanic of the Lego Marvel games is switching between a range of heroes to find the one who can help you solve the problem each part of the level presents.

 How to choose the best PS4 family games for you

 One of your first considerations when making a buying decision is if you're specifically looking for multiplayer or single-player games.
 The majority of games as a whole only let one person have control at any one time, even if they can play online with others.
 If you want everyone in the family to play at once, you need to look for games with local multiplayer or local co-op and have a matching number of controllers to use.